Retired doctors and more syringes: Biden lays out plan to get America vaccinated

 EXPANDING VACCINATION SITES

-Speaking near his home in Wilmington, Delaware, Biden called for increasing vaccine distribution in lower-income neighborhoods not currently well served by hospitals and pharmacies.
-Biden also plans a marketing campaign to encourage those skeptical of the vaccine to get inoculated.
+Speaking near his home in Wilmington, Delaware, Biden called for increasing vaccine distribution in lower-income neighbourhoods not currently well served by hospitals and pharmacies.
+Biden also plans a marketing campaign to encourage those sceptical of the vaccine to get inoculated.

 His transition team said he will reorganise the vaccine distribution team currently called Operation Warp Speed and has asked former Food and Drug Administration chief David Kessler to work with manufacturers to boost vaccine availability.